- Aug 23, 2017

 5. Embrace the cloud models

-The future of licensing is hybrid scenarios with cloud and on-premise models, such as Office 365 and Azure AD.
-A major way to gain value from your SAM activities is to link cloud and on-premise usage, and make those processes transparent.
-Since cloud-based licensing models can also cover on-premise usages, the recommended approach is to manage both sides with a single SAM tool.
+The future of licensing is hybrid scenarios with cloud and on-premises models, such as Office 365 and Azure AD.
+A major way to gain value from your SAM activities is to link cloud and on-premises usage, and make those processes transparent.
+Since cloud-based licensing models can also cover on-premises usages, the recommended approach is to manage both sides with a single SAM tool.

 6. Audit defense is ongoing